 WebHostingBuzz has a few missteps; there’s no website builder, managed WordPress plans are absent and the knowledgebase could be fleshed out.
 That said, the value is undeniable.
 With rates far below market and performance far above, WebHostingBuzz provides something that’s hard to find in the web hosting world: excellent performance at a decent price.

 For our money, the cons are easy to overlook, but newbies might be more comfortable with a host that provides managed WordPress and a website builder.
-If that’s you, read our other web hosting reviews.

 What do you think of WebHostingBuzz?
 Do you agree that it’s a great value?
 Let us know in the comments below and, as always, thanks for reading.